 - Knowing what you’re walking into is much better than not knowing.
 So, when possible, take the time to do your research.

 - Training helps let us know the reality of our capabilities.
 Additionally, harder, more complex and challenging training improves our overall situational awareness.

-If you have any other information, suggestions, or thoughts on situational awareness, please leave a comment below.
+If you have any other thoughts or questions about situational awareness, please leave a comment below.

 Stay safe, secure and prepared,

 To carry on the discussion and ask questions: